-Payday loans can be a very attractive option to borrowers since it’s usually pretty simple to get approved.
-Most lenders just require borrowers to be 18 years old, have a checking account, provide proof of income and show some identification.
+Payday loans can be an attractive option to borrow money since it’s usually pretty simple to get approved.
+Most payday lenders only require borrowers to be 18 years old, have a checking account, provide proof of income, and show some identification.

-If you apply in person you could get approved and walk out with cash in a matter of minutes.
+If you apply in person, you could be approved and walk out with cash in a matter of minutes.
 Getting a payday loan online typically takes a few business days.

 What to know about personal loans

-Compared to a payday loan, a personal loan is a better option to have in your back pocket for emergencies you need to fix.
+Compared to a payday loan, a personal loan is a better option for emergencies you need to cover.

 How do personal loans work?

 Most personal loans tend to be unsecured, meaning they’re not backed by collateral the way secured loans are.
-Since unsecured loans don’t have that extra layer of insurance, lenders carefully review your credit score, credit history and debt-to-income ratio when evaluating your eligibility and loan terms.
+Since unsecured loans don’t have that extra layer of insurance, lenders carefully review your credit score, credit history and debt-to-income ratio when evaluating your eligibility.